apache/activemq-apollo/apollo-website/src/documentation/management-api.md

 ### Connection Management

+The route for getting a tabular list of connections is:

+    /broker/connections

-The route for managing a connection is:
+The route for managing a single connection is:

     /broker/connections/:id